Contemporary-Physicslab/TN2985/chapters/Experiment 2/Spectral_lines.md

 1. Make a plot in which you plot the calculated wavelength on the vertical axis with its respected uncertainty against the order m on the horizontal axis.
 Plot the literary values as horizontal dotted lines in the same figure.
 1. Calculate the weighted average of the wavelength for each measured spectral line and calculate the uncertainty in this average value.
 Take as weight $w = 1/(u(\lambda))^2$.
 Use the given formulas from the Appendix for this.
 Does the result contradict the literary value?
 1. Next, study the splitting of the yellow Hg lines.
 Replace the screen by the camera.
 Portray an order of the yellow lines on the camera (note: The colour can be different on the screen.
 Pay close attention.).
 (Think about the width of the slit and the use of the filter).
 Save the result for the report.
 (Use the save icon at the middle top.)
 Determine the distance between the lines on the screen in pixels.
 Calculate the difference in the angle of reflection $\Delta u$ from this.
 Check if your value of u is still current.
-Calculate the difference in the wavelength $\Delta \lambda$ with eqn. {eq}`eq:deltalabda`.
+Calculate the difference in the wavelength $\Delta \lambda$ with eq. {eq}`eq:deltalabda`.
 What is the uncertainty $u(\Delta \lambda)$?
 1. Replace the Hg-lamp with the Na-lamp and use the camera instead of the screen.
 Measure the angels of the visible spectral lines.
 What is the angle that corresponds with the 0$^{th}$ order?
 Specify the orders to the measured angles and calculate for each order the wavelength and its uncertainty.
 Again try to find splitting for all lines (except the 0$^{th}$ order of course).
 Do the individual results agree with the literature values?
 Calculate the weighted average and its uncertainty.

 ### Evaluation phase